SAP-samples/abap-platform-rap200/README.md

 [Home - Workshops about the ABAP RESTful Application Programming Model (RAP)](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/README.md)

-# RAP200 - Try out RAP Capabilities in a Guided Scenario
+# RAP200 – Explore ABAP Cloud Features in a Guided Scenario (Focus: RAP)

 ## Description

-This repository contains the material for the hands-on session **RAP200 - Try out RAP Capabilities in a Guided Scenario**.
+This repository contains the material for the hands-on session **RAP200 – Explore ABAP Cloud Features in a Guided Scenario (Focus: RAP)**.

-This hands-on workshop allows developers to explore various new ABAP Cloud capbilities in a guided scenario:
+This hands-on workshop allows developers to explore various ABAP Cloud features, especially within the ABAP RESTful Application Programming Model (RAP), through a guided scenario:
 - ADT wizard "_From Scratch OData UI Service_" to build RAP service, with and without AI support from scratch - *_Focus on Plain wizard_
 - Collaborative draft, enabling multiple users to work on the same RAP business object instance simultaneously
 - Event-driven RAP side effects, allowing specific fields to be updated without reloading the entire data whenever a defined business event is raised